Cam Newton Player Prop Bets for NFL Week 12 | Carolina vs. Miami 11/28/2021

 Season Stats

-- Newton has 197 passing yards (98.5 ypg) to lead Carolina, completing 77.4% of his throws and tossing three touchdown passes with zero interceptions this season.
+- Newton has thrown for 197 passing yards this season (98.5 per game) and has a 77.4% completion percentage (24-of-31), throwing three touchdown passes with zero interceptions.

-- He also has 60 rushing yards on 13 carries with two touchdowns, averaging 30.0 yards per game.
+- He has tacked on 60 rushing yards on 13 carries with two touchdowns, averaging 30.0 yards per game.

 - The Panthers have run 54.7% passing plays and 45.3% rushing plays this season.
 They rank 20th in the NFL in scoring.